Import Data from a CSV File into the Simulation Data Inspector

 To import data using the UI, open the Simulation Data Inspector using the

 Simulink.sdi.view function or the Data Inspector button in the Simulink™ toolstrip.
-Then, click the Import button.
+Then, click Import .

 In the Import dialog, select the option to import data from a file and navigate in the file system to select the file.
 After you select the file, data available for import shows in the table.
 You can choose which signals to import and whether to import them to a new or existing run.
 This example imports all available signals to a new run.
+To select all or none of the signals, select or clear the check box next to NAME.
 After selecting the options, click the Import button.

 When you import data into a new run using the UI, the new run name includes the run number followed by